 Have you fine-tuned your marketing strategy for 2015 yet?
 If not, you need to take action ASAP.

-It's really important that you give some serious thought to how you'll attract new customers and clients over the next 12 months, and it could make a huge difference to how your business performs.
-If you've ever tried searching online for a template for a marketing plan though, you'll know that these documents tend to be long, boring, and highly technical.
-The good news is that you don't have to spend hours carrying out various different tools and techniques – you just need to have a simple document that covers what you'll do and when.
+It’s really important that you give some serious thought to how you’ll attract new customers and clients over the next 12 months, and it could make a huge difference in how your business performs.
+If you’ve ever tried searching online for a template for a marketing plan though, you’ll know that these documents tend to be long, boring, and highly technical.
+The good news is that you don’t have to spend hours carrying out various different tools and techniques – you just need to have a simple document that covers what you’ll do and when.
 In this guide, we give you some pointers that you need to think about.

 Work out what you want to achieve